 When people hear Middle Grade, they often think “middle school,” but actually, Middle Grade books are often written for upper elementary school readers.
 By the time kids reach 7th or 8th grade, they have probably moved on to reading YA books.

 Since kids like to read about characters who are older than they are, MG protagonists tend to be a year or two older than the age of the target reader.
-Middle Grade books are often full of adventure and/or humor.
-You can often tell the difference between a Middle Grade book and a YA book by its cover — MG books just look like they are targeting a younger audience.
+Middle Grade books are often full of adventure and/or wacky humor.
+You can often tell the difference between a Middle Grade book and a YA book by its cover — MG books are more cartoonish or simply look like they are targeting a younger audience.

 A few examples of Middle Grade Books: